Is repeat use of emergency contraception safe?

 What chances do I have of getting pregnant?

-EC is a special formulation of standard hormones used in birth control that is taken within 120 hours of unprotected intercourse to prevent pregnancy.
+EC is a special formulation of hormones used in birth control that is taken within 120 hours of sex to prevent pregnancy.
+However, it’s most effective when taken as soon as possible.
 While repeat use of EC has no known health risks, you may already be familiar with temporary side effects when you took them last; some women may have changes in the amount, duration, and timing of their next period, while others may experience nausea and vomiting.
-EC is not designed to be used as a regular form of contraception, however using EC twice in a couple of months won't harm you.
+EC is not designed to be used as a regular form of contraception; however using EC twice in a couple of months won't harm you.

 You also ask what your chances are of getting pregnant.
 Too many variables are involved to accurately predict any woman's chances of becoming pregnant.
 Based on the information you provided, a couple of influential factors can be considered to help narrow the estimate of your risk of pregnancy.
-For example, did the unprotected intercourse happen during the most fertile days of your cycle?
+For example, did the sex in question occur during the most fertile days of your cycle?
 Typically, this period runs from five to six days before ovulation through the day after ovulation, with a 10 to 30 percent chance of becoming pregnant.
 If you know for sure that you have ovulated, and if the condom broke more than two days after ovulation, you're probably at lower risk for pregnancy.
-However, given that there is still a small possibility of becoming pregnant, using EC again may be a good idea.
+However, given that there is still a small possibility of becoming pregnant; using EC again may be a good idea.